a00s/ugplot/README.md

 # ugplot
-ugPlot is a R library to speed the process of chosen the best plot for your research
+ugPlot is a R library to be used as pipeline for testing caret models